Accuser of U.S. high-court nominee Kavanaugh goes public

 Ford did not immediately respond to a request from Reuters for comment.

-The Senate Judiciary Committee has completed its hearings on Kavanaugh and planned to vote this week on his nomination.
-A positive vote would set up a debate by the full Senate.

-Reporting By Richard Cowan, Joel Schechtman and Patricia Zengerle; writing by Richard Cowan and Patricia Zengerle; Editing by Mary Milliken, Nick Zieminski and Jonathan Oatis
+Reporting By Richard Cowan, Joel Schechtman, Patricia Zengerle and Ginger Gibson; writing by Richard Cowan and Patricia Zengerle; Editing by Mary Milliken, Nick Zieminski and Jonathan Oatis